-For almost 20 years, Means of Escape/Egress has been the host for the exchange of knowledge and stories between the ‘responsible persons’ of the: fire, health, safety, emergency, and disaster management community.
+For almost 20 years, Means of Escape/Egress has hosted the exchange of knowledge and stories between the ‘responsible persons’ of the: fire, health, safety, emergency, and disaster management community.

 In this time, we have made our mark as a portal for ‘internationally recognised standards’; ‘good or best practice’.
 We collaborate with: architects, firefighters, safety officers, risk assessors, and many more.
 In turn, bringing quality: guidance, news, training guides, events, newsletters, products and suppliers, to our audience of 15,000 industry professionals.